bsc-pm/ovni/doc/trace_spec.md

 process directory and contains the following keys:

 - `version`: a number specifying the version of the metadata format.
+- `model_version`: a string with the version of each model supported by the emulator.
 - `app_id`: the application ID, used to distinguish between applications running on the same loom.
 - `rank`: the rank of the MPI process (optional).